ASM DIGITAL EDUCTION HUB

 9. Art – Discuss elements of artistic compositions, discuss symbolism in artwork, compare and contrast the various works of a particular artist, analyze the use of color and line in works of art

-10. Music – Identify elements of musical compositions, identify instruments in musical selections, compare and contrast types of music
+10. Music – Identify elements of musical compositions, identify instruments in musical selections, compare and contrast types of music of Teaching-learning strategy.

 Leave a Reply